 Women in Hamilton Township, NJ who are recovering from the devastation of breast cancer can take hope in knowing there is help available for restoring one or both of their breasts.
-Dr. Mohit Sood is a board-certified South Jersey plastic and reconstructive surgeon who specializes in helping women restore their confidence after undergoing a mastectomy.
+Dr. Mohit Sood is a board-certified New Jersey plastic and reconstructive surgeon who specializes in helping women restore their confidence after undergoing a mastectomy.

 What is Breast Reconstruction Surgery?